transpocamp/transportationcamp.org/events/dc-2018/index.markdown

 ### Propose a Session
 Help shape the conversation around the explosive pace of change in technology, shared use mobility, the integration of transportation and the built environment, and a host of other issues by leading a session at this year’s TransportationCamp DC!

 This year, the first period (14 sessions) will be pre-selected by our Board Captain.
-Click the link below to submit a proposal — and no sweat if yours isn’t chosen in advance.
-Simply submit again on Saturday morning (using the provided paper sheets) as you normally would.
+We've received many fantastic submissions and will be announcing the first period's sessions on Friday.

 [SUBMIT A FIRST PERIOD SESSION PROPOSAL](https://goo.gl/forms/HkWybiA4IsdPrdGO2)